Our leadership team provides senior oversight and direction to PHO’s

 Katerina holds a Certified Management Accountant (CMA) designation and a Master Degree in Healthcare Administration from the University of Toronto.

-Marjorie Allen provides strategic and operational leadership for the ten regional public health laboratories in Ontario.
+Marjorie Allen provides strategic and operational leadership for laboratory operations.
 Marjorie joined PHO in 2005 as Quality Assurance Coordinator for the laboratory.
 In 2009, she moved to the Laboratory Renewal Team to implement high volume test area before taking on the role of senior manager, virology and molecular services.